← All posts

 CutListCalc

-• Modern web app, fully responsive, designed for the workshop phone
+• Modern web app, fully responsive, built for the workshop phone

-• Free across the board during early access - no part limits, no stock-sheet limits, no cooldown, no card
+• Free across the board - and the part of that which matters most to you: no part limits, no stock-sheet limits, no cooldown, no card

 • Project templates: kitchen cabinet, bookshelf, garage shelves, workbench, floating shelves, closet organizer, dresser, cornhole board